Created on

 Description

-This article describes that he BGP route with better AD 20 is not installed into the routing table while the OSPF route with AD 110 is preferred (if any BGP link fails the BGP routes will not come back as long as OSPF is online).
+This article describes the FortiOS v7.4.7 and earlier behavior that the BGP route with better AD 20 is not installed into the routing table while the OSPF route with AD 110 is preferred (if any BGP link fails the BGP routes will not come back as long as OSPF is online).

 The route received from OSPF is redistributed into BGP.